giauvn/Linux-Ubuntu/README.md

 - (or)
 - nvidia-smi
 - (or)
--- nvidia-smi -h
+- nvidia-smi -h

 # 4 Useful Tools to Monitor CPU and GPU Temperature in Ubuntu

-  - lm-sensors
+### lm-sensors
-  - Psensor
+### Psensor
-  - Gnome System Monitor
+### Gnome System Monitor
-  - Conky
+### Conky
-  - Hardinfo
+### Hardinfo
-    sudo apt-get install hardinfo
+- sudo apt-get install hardinfo
-  launch it from applications menu view your CPU and GPU temperature, click on "Sensors" tab in Hardinfo window.
+- launch it from applications menu
+- view your CPU and GPU temperature, click on "Sensors" tab in Hardinfo window.
 - Htop
-    sudo apt-get install htop
+- sudo apt-get install htop
-  run
+- run
-    htop
+- htop
-    press "F2" key to open setup menu then navigate to "Columns" section and select "CPU temp" and/or "GPU temp".
+- press "F2" key to open setup menu
+- then navigate to "Columns" section and select "CPU temp" and/or "GPU temp".

 # Install cpuminer 2.4